 - Extra citrus flavor: add a teaspoon or two of lemon juice to the batter with the zest.

-- Variations: you can add a ground spice to the batter such as cinnamon, nutmeg, or cardamom.
-You can also use mixed berries instead of just blackberries.
+- Variations: add ground spices such as cinnamon, nutmeg, or cardamom to the batter.
+Or use mixed berries instead of just blackberries.

 Related recipes you might like: